TnTech-ECE/S26_Team3_Siemens-Combined-Power-Signal/Reports/Conceptual_Design.md

 ### Timeline
 Most of the subsystems can be developed in parallel, without any specific part needing to be done before another part is completed.
 The Bias Tee, PLL, Communications, and Cabling subsystems along with simulation work can be completed at the same time.
 Once each system is done, integrating them together will be the next step.
 This would involve prototyping and laying out the PCBs as necessary for each system that requires it.
-This Process is detailed in the Gantt chart as shown below.
+This process is detailed in the Gantt chart as shown below.

 <img width="1324" height="321" alt="image" src="https://raw.githubusercontent.com/TnTech-ECE/S26_Team3_Siemens-Combined-Power-Signal/refs/heads/Conceptual_Design/Documentation/Images/Gannt_Chart_G3_Conceptual_Design_Updated.png" />